 How to Make Cowboy Salad as a Main Dish

 While the recipe below is enough for six or more side salad-sized servings, here are some suggestions for turning it into four hearty dinner portions…

-To make a filling yet still light and vegan-friendly cowboy dinner salad, add a can of drained and rinsed garbanzo beans.
+Add a can of drained and rinsed garbanzo beans to make a filling yet still light and vegan-friendly cowboy dinner salad.
 Or, add in 6 ounces of rotini or pasta.
 You might consider doubling the avocado (so one full avocado per serving).

-Prepare this salad as a non-vegan main dish by adding cooked and chopped bacon, ham, turkey, or chicken.
+Prepare this salad as a non-vegan main dish by adding cooked and chopped bacon, ham, turkey, ranchera meat (steak), or chicken.